post detail page top

 Sanjay Seth (SS): Buildings fall under the business rules of the government.
 As a result, although the code has been developed at the central level, its enforcement lies with the state government and urban local bodies through notification within their states.

-The policies of the Government of India for urban development integrate energy efficiency as a core component for urban planning.
-The National Mission on Sustainable Habitat initiated by the Ministry of Urban Development stressed the need for awareness, and announced incentives for wide scale adoption of energy efficiency programmes, promoting a mix of voluntary guidelines and mandatory rules for energy efficiency in buildings and capacity-building of state and city level bodies for implementation and enforcement.
+The policies of the Government of India for urban development integrate energy efficiency as a core component of urban planning.
+The National Mission on Sustainable Habitat initiated by the Ministry of Urban Development stressed the need for awareness, and announced incentives for the wide-scale adoption of energy efficiency programmes, promoting a mix of voluntary guidelines and mandatory rules for energy efficiency in buildings and capacity-building of state and city level bodies for implementation and enforcement.

 GAIL Building, Mumbai